 In May 1991, the parents of Jeppe High School for Girls voted to open the school up to all races, provided the admission criteria were met.
 This was implemented from the beginning of the third term in 1991 while Ms Thompson was Headmistress.

 Mrs B Tobias became Headmistress of the school in 1997 and steered the school through the turbulent time of the implementation of the 2005 Curriculum and Outcomes Based Education system.
 She retired in November 2006, a highly respected member of the education fraternity.

 Ms H Slabber was appointed as Headmistress in January 2007 and under her leadership, academics,sport and the cultural activities of the school continued to flourish.
 She played an instrumental role in attracting and developing sponsorship programmes for scholars.
 She left Jeppe at the end of 2010 to take up the post of Headmistress at Rhenish High in Stellenbosch.

-Ms D Gonçalves was appointed Headmistress in April 2011.
-She has been an educator at the school for the past 21 years and deputy headmistress for the past seven years.
+Mrs S Bhagwan was appointed Headmistress on 1 May 2023.
+She has been an educator at the school for the past 21 years and deputy headmistress for the past 11 years.

 Headmistresses of Jeppe High School for Girls

 1919 Ellen L Cummins B.A.
 (Hons) Oxford